 It may seem a little dramatic, but he’s right.

 Tourism can bring economic growth and better jobs.
 It can mean cultural exchange and the preservation of history.
-It can bring an increased awareness to global issues and an understanding for people different than ourselves.
+It can bring increased awareness of global issues and an understanding of people different than ourselves.

 But it can also mean pollution.
 It can mean the violation of human rights.
 Tourism can degrade and diminish cultures, and it can put communities in a cycle of dependency.

 Are you part of the 1.8 billion travelers each year?

 Which category do you want to fall into: An opportunity or a disaster?